Extended-Thunder/send-later/index.md

 moving form your Drafts folder into yor Outbox at their scheduled delivery times.
 See [above](#active-accounts) for how to address this.

+Second, make sure you're not scheduling messages that are too large, as described [above](#big-messages).

-If Send Later fails to deliver messages at the scheduled time, or if scheduled messages are delivered repeatedly, the two most likely causes are corrupt Drafts folders and a corrupted Outbox folder.
+Once you've ruled those out, if Send Later fails to deliver messages at the scheduled time, or if scheduled messages are delivered repeatedly, the two most likely causes are corrupt Drafts folders and a corrupted Outbox folder.
 A corrupted Outbox may even cause Thunderbird to crash when it tries to deliver